Getting started with Tehama Administration

 - (c) Confirm that you want to continue with the deletion and click DELETE.

-See the Delete a member section in the Organization User Guide for more details.
+See section Delete a member in the Organization User Guide for more details.

-Only the Admin user and Org Managers and Room Managers (who are members of the Room) of a Room's owner organization (owner+connected or user+owner) can edit an already approved Desktop template in the Room.
+Only the Org Admin user and Org Managers and Enclave Managers (who are members of the Enclave) of a Enclave's owner organization (owner+connected or user+owner) can edit an existing Desktop template in the Enclave.
+Check the description of your custom role, to see if you can perform this action.

-The Room's owner organization must handle this task.
+The Enclave's owner organization must handle this task.

 If you need to modify the Virtual Desktop (Desktop Name or Member permissions only) follow these steps: